AR-k12code/CarlSagan/README.md

 This is how I set things up.
 There are lots of options for how to do this.
 * Set up HTTPS
 * Install CGI support under "Turn Windows features on or off"
-* Make a folder somewhere with carlsagan.exe and a config.json
+* Make a folder somewhere with
+	* carlsagan.exe
+	* a config.json as described later in the readme
+	* usage.sqlite3 (can be an empty file)
+	* a folder named "cache"
-* Restrict read access to the folder so people can't see your config.json file.
+* Restrict read access to the folder so people can't access any of your files except carlsagan.exe.
 You can do this via IIS manager, or you can put the web.config from the end of this section in the same folder.
-* Grant write permission on config.json to `FOO\IURS` where "FOO" is the server name
+* Grant write permission on config.json, usage.sqlite3, and the cache folder to `FOO\IURS` where "FOO" is the server name
 	* The user might be diffrent depending on your app pool identity.
 One way to figure out the right user is to set up everything else, then *temporarily* grant write permissions on the folder to `Everyone`.
-You can then try to access a page via a browser and a config.json will be created.
-Note which user's have permissions on the file.
+You can then try to access a page via a browser and all nessisary files and folders will be created.
+Note which users have permissions on these items.
 Don't forget to set folder permissions back.
 * Add the full path to carlsagan.exe to "ISAPI and CGI Restrictions" in the IIS manager
 * (optional) use the [url rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) module to make your URL paths pretty.
 This example assumes carlsagan.exe is in the root folder and you want report paths to start at the root folder.
 	* **match url**: `^(.*)$`